katiestar99/ansible/docs/docsite/rst/community/committer_guidelines.rst

 Features, high-level design, and roadmap
 ========================================

 As a core team member, you are an integral part of the team that develops the :ref:`roadmap <roadmaps>`.
 Please be engaged, and push for the features and fixes that you want to see.
 Also keep in mind that Red Hat, as a company, will commit to certain features, fixes, APIs, and so on, for various releases.
-Red Hat, the company, and the Ansible team must get these changes completed and released as scheduled.
+Red Hat, the company, and the Assible team must get these changes completed and released as scheduled.
 Obligations to users, the community, and customers must come first.
-Because of these commitments, a feature you want to develop yourself may not get into a release if it affects a lot of other parts within Ansible.
+Because of these commitments, a feature you want to develop yourself may not get into a release if it affects a lot of other parts within Assible.

 Any other new features and changes to high level design should go through the proposal process (TBD), to ensure the community and core team have had a chance to review the idea and approve it.
 The core team has sole responsibility for merging new features based on proposals.